ceph/ceph/doc/cephfs/cephfs-mirroring.rst

      - The total number of snapshots renamed
    * - avg_sync_time
      - Gauge
-     - The average time (ms) taken by all snapshot synchronizations
+     - The average time taken by all snapshot synchronizations
    * - last_synced_start
      - Gauge
-     - The sync start time (ms) of the last synced snapshot
+     - The sync start time of the last synced snapshot
    * - last_synced_end
      - Gauge
-     - The sync end time (ms) of the last synced snapshot
+     - The sync end time of the last synced snapshot
    * - last_synced_duration
      - Gauge
-     - The time duration (ms) of the last synchronization
+     - The time duration of the last synchronization
    * - last_synced_bytes
      - counter
      - The total bytes being synchronized for the last synced snapshot